amckinney/backend-dev/docs/05-lesson.md

 > Note that the `Issue Tracker` application is actually built as a monolith in
 > its current state: all of the functionality executes in a single process.
 There
-> are many tradeoffs for choosing one architecture over the other and there is
+> are many trade-offs for choosing one architecture over the other and there is
 > NOT a one-size-fits-all solution.
 Given that we're operating as a small team
 > (an individual), the monolithic approach is arguably more suitable for this
 > development environment.
 Please read this informative [blog post][8] to better
-> understand the tradeoffs between each.
+> understand the trade-offs between each.

   [4]: https://www.programmableweb.com/news/apis-show-faster-growth-rate-2019-previous-years/research/2019/07/17
   [5]: https://microservices.io